Numigi/odoo-partner-addons/README.md

-# partner-addons
+# Partner Addons

-Partner related addons
+This repository contains Odoo addons related to partners.